-Collecting payment from people who got behind on their bills is generally the same across most industries.
+Collecting payment from people who fall behind on their bills is generally the same across most industries.
 But healthcare collection is a little bit different because of the reason people are seeking that service.
 Someone might carelessly run up credit card debt for things they don’t need, but no one asks to get sick or go to the hospital.
 Most of us spend a lot of time trying to avoid it!

 We know that medical debt is not a debt of choice, and we empathize with people in this situation, but hospitals and doctor’s offices have to operate and keep payments coming.
 So here are some tips for handling collection in healthcare.

-I believe every person has worth as an individual.
+The Collector’s Pledge: I believe every person has worth as an individual.
 I believe every person should be treated with dignity and respect.
 I will make it my responsibility to help consumers find ways to pay their just debts.
 I will be professional and ethical.
 I will commit to honoring this pledge.

 You want to set up or create win-win situations so people can take care of their unexpected debt.
 A person with a sudden hospital bill is altered, due to the nature of what has happened.
 That healthcare visit was for a reason, and some are quite serious.
 Find ways to make it easier to pay.
-Establish a realistic payment plan if payment in full is not possible; a down payment and then monthly payments based on their budgetary requirements.
+Establish a realistic payment plan if payment in full is not possible by collecting a down payment and then monthly payments based on their budgetary requirements.
 How can you empower advocacy?
 Offer training, establish clear objections, and provide tools for success.

 Could your hospital, health system, or physician practice use a hand with recovering past due patient accounts?
 Revco Solutions can help.